rasmusilm/genshin-stats-tracker/README.md

   - Login to your account
   - press F12 to open inspect mode (aka Developer Tools)
   - go to Application, Cookies, https://genshin.hoyoverse.com
-  - copy cookie_token
+  - copy cookie_token_v2
   - put it into the account constructor for the last value

-Sometimes the code redemption page also has your UID among the cookies as account_id
+Sometimes the code redemption page also has your UID among the cookies as account_id_v2